symfony/symfony-docs/quick_tour/the_architecture.rst

 That's it!
 Symfony will instantiate the ``GreetingGenerator`` automatically and pass it as an argument.
 But, could we *also* move the logger logic to ``GreetingGenerator``?
 Yes!
 You can use autowiring inside a service to access *other* services.
-The only difference is that it's done in the constructor:
+The only difference is that it is done in the constructor:

 .. code-block:: diff